zranndts/unit-flex/README.md

 > All units support both short and long forms.
 > The system automatically recognizes and converts them.

-<-- There will be many useful converters to come, stay tuned! -->
 ---

 # Parameters Explained 🔧